quiqr/quiqr-book/content/docs/02-Reference/03-content-model/03-form-fields/layout-field-types/info.md

   * it's smart
   * it's fast
-  * it has PoppyGo One"
+  * it has Quiqr One"
 {{< /code-toggle >}}

 ### Output